-There are 4 Open Access Areas around the campus with over 600 PC's, Apple Macs and printing facilities for you to use.
+Open Access Areas: There are 4 Open Access Areas around the campus with over 600 PC's, Apple Macs and printing facilities for you to use.
 They are located in the Library, Park Building, Portland Building and Anglesea Building.
+IT Help Advisers are based in the library and can help with PC and printing problems.

-If you're not on campus but would like to use a lab computer or access specific software, find out how to log into lab computers remotely.
+Remote Access: If you're not on campus but would like to use a lab computer or access specific software, find out how to log into lab computers remotely.

-Open Access Area opening hours
+Open Access Area - Opening Times

 *Please note, all opening hours are subject to change.

-• Library: 9.30am – 5.00pm, Monday – Friday
+Library | 9.30am – 5.00pm, Monday – Friday |

-• Park Building: 8.00am – 8.00pm, Monday – Thursday; 8.00am – 6.00pm, Friday
+Park Building | 8.00am – 8.00pm, Monday – Thursday; 8.00am – 6.00pm, Friday |

-• Portland Building: 8.00am – 8.00pm, Monday – Thursday; 8.00am – 6.00pm, Friday
+Portland Building | 8.00am – 8.00pm, Monday – Thursday; 8.00am – 6.00pm, Friday |

-• Anglesea Building: 8.00am – 5.00pm, Monday – Friday
+Anglesea Building | 8.00am – 5.00pm, Monday – Friday |

 Term-time teaching spaces

 During term time, you can also use computers in teaching spaces, when not in use for lectures.
-The following rooms are available from 8.00am – 8.00pm, Monday – Thursday and from 8.00am – 6.00pm, Friday.

 Vacation periods